Is it Time to Repair or Replace Your AC? Here’s What to Consider

 If Your AC System is More than 10 Years Old, Consider a More Efficient Model

 Cooling systems wear out just like any other household appliance.
 A well-maintained AC system will last 10-15 years, according to the National Association of Home Builders.
 If your system is older than 15 years, replacement is recommended.
-But even if it is only 10 years old, replacing can save you money and peace of mind.
+But even if it is only 10 years old, replacing can save you money and peace of mind over waiting for it to fail over the next 5 years.

 It is important to know that even AC units younger than 10 years old can fail if they have not been maintained properly over their lifespan.
-It is recommended your cooling system is tuned-up by a professional HVAC technician annually to keep your system in good working order.
-The technician inspects the unit’s components, identifies and fixes any issues, and cleans the indoor and outdoor coils.
-This will increase your system’s efficiency.
-If you have just purchased your home, try to obtain maintenance records, as they will inform you on the system’s potential either to fail soon or last another several years.
+Steve Burbridge, owner of Anthony Plumbing, Heating & Cooling, recommends having your cooling system tuned-up by a professional HVAC technician annually to keep your system in good working order.
+The technician can inspect the unit’s components, identify and fix any issues, and clean the indoor and outdoor coils.
+This will increase a system’s efficiency as well.
+If you have just purchased your home, try to obtain maintenance records, as they will inform you on the system’s potential either to fail soon, or last another several years.

 Rising Energy Bills are a Red Flag that Your AC Could be Failing